BULL RUN, VA

 attitude of the Confederates toward the national capital had

-aroused general indignation at the North, and public sentiment
+aroused general indignation at the North, and public

 clamored for a battle which would crush the rebellion in its

 incipiency.
-"Forward to Richmond" was the slogan of the
+"Forward to Richmond" was the slogan

 Northern newspapers and members of Congress urged the